nicojs/node-summit-2018-redelivery/slides/40-HTTP2/00-intro.md

 Caveat: http2 uses more memory because of more buffering with multiplexing...

 ---
-### What about websockets?
+### What about web sockets?
-- No websockets with http2 (upgrade header does not exists in http2)
+- No web sockets with http2 (upgrade header does not exists in http2)

 but